Most of us will face challenges in life.

 The question is, are you going to let your pain devour you or are you going to use it?

-It’s OK to be down, depressed or take time off.
-But the, eventually… Are you going to rise up?
+It’s OK to be down, depressed, or take time off.
+But then, eventually… Are you going to rise up?

-Remember, the night is always darkest before the run rises.
+Remember, the night is always the darkest before the sun rises.

 Using Anger As Fuel

-And he also suggests that people repressing all their aggressive tendencies develop psychological issues.
+And his popular book 12 Rules for Life Peterson says that that person repressing all their aggressive tendencies develop psychological issues.